awinecki/speedtest-bgcheck/README.md

 make test
 ```

 You can also specify the interval in seconds, like `make test sleep=15` (checks every 15 seconds).
+I recommend running this in a background process, either by using `&` in bash, or better, `tmux` or `screen`.

 Then, after a while come back and check `results.txt`.
 To filter just Download speeds, run `make print-downloads`.